Hurricane Delta's Winds Hit 115 MPH As Storm Approaches Louisiana Coast

 Noting satellite imagery that shows clouds and vapor fanning out along the edges of the system, Graham added, "The air coming in, building that convection, and all those winds, and then the air coming out — you can see this thing basically breathing."

 A hurricane warning is in effect from High Island, Texas, east of Galveston, to Morgan City, La., south of Baton Rouge.
 Delta's rains are already falling on southwestern Louisiana and southeast Texas.
-It's also bringing a storm surge that could cause water to rise 7-11 feet above ground.
+It's also bringing a storm surge that could cause water to rise 7 to 11 feet aboveground.

 Hurricane warnings center on the coast, but they extend well inland because of Delta's large size.
 Tropical storm warnings cover an even deeper area, up to Louisiana's northeast border with Arkansas.

 The storm will likely weaken slightly before making landfall, as it is forecast to cross over cooler waters and enter less favorable wind conditions as it nears the Louisiana coast.
-Some of that weakening has already begun to take place: the storm's maximum sustained winds fell from 120 mph to 115 Friday morning.
+Some of that weakening has already begun to take place: The storm's maximum sustained winds fell from 120 mph to 115 Friday morning.

 "Regardless, Delta is forecast to be near major hurricane intensity when it makes landfall and significant impacts are expected," the National Hurricane Center said.

-Storms of similar intensity commonly cause major damage to homes and snap or uproot trees, along with causing widespread power outages.
+Storms of similar intensity commonly cause major damage to homes, snap or uproot trees, and lead to widespread power outages.

-Delta's strength has sharply fluctuated since it became a hurricane on Monday — including an explosive growth early on, from 40 mph Monday morning, to a Category 4 hurricane on Tuesday with winds of 130 mph.
+Delta's strength has sharply fluctuated since it became a hurricane on Monday — including explosive growth early on, from 40 mph Monday morning, to a Category 4 hurricane on Tuesday with winds of 130 mph.

 Despite that early strength, the storm was relatively small.
 But it has grown larger as it crosses the Gulf of Mexico's warm waters.